department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/ct-redesign_release-plan.md

 #### Planning

 - Length of time: one week (_minimum 2 hours_)
-- Percentage of Users (and roughly how many users do you expect this to be): 10% (500 users) (_Recommendation: select a percentage that targets ~500 users, or at most 10%_)
+- Percentage of Users (and roughly how many users do you expect this to be): 10% (500 users)

 #### Results:
 - Number of unique users: x